 2. What You Should Do

 Get educated - follow this link to find drug recovery facilities and locate resources that can help them.
 If you do not understand what you are dealing with, you can’t help them.
-You are going to be an important part of their recover process, and in the future you will want to able to spot the signs of a possible relapse
+You are going to be an important part of their recovery process, and finding the right rehab center will allow you to not only be knowledgeable but also to be able spot the signs of a possible relapse.

 Take care of your own health - the incredible stress of discovering addiction alone is going to take its toll upon you.
 Consider this If you are travelling with children on an airplane that loses cabin pressure and the oxygen mask drops, you need to put it over your nose and mouth first, so that you can help your children.
 The same applies here, and you may need to consult a support group that provides a 12-Step Program for Families and Friends of Addicts and an opportunity to learn from the experiences of others who have faced similar problems.